|Nutrition Facts (per serving)|

 What makes this recipe so convenient is that you can assemble everything the evening before.
 The bread is soaked in a mixture of beaten eggs, milk, sugar, maple syrup, and vanilla.
 A jelly roll pan works well for this recipe because it is large enough to arrange the bread in a single layer.
 Don’t skimp on the butter when coating the pan, as it not only prevents the bread from sticking to the bottom but also helps to give the bread a nice brown crust at the bottom, just like pan-fried French toast.

 As with all French toast, this is a flexible recipe that lets you use different types of white bread, whatever you have on hand.
-Instead of French bread, you can also use thick slices of regular toast or soft white sandwich bread, and even slices of leftover challah or panettone.
+Instead of French bread, you can also use thick slices of regular toast or soft white sandwich bread, or even slices of leftover challah or panettone.

 1/4 cup butter, room temperature